Seismic Hazard Mapping Bulletin #7, released on April 15, 1998.

 The near-source factor is applied to structures within 15 kilometers (9.3 miles) of an A fault or within 10 kilometers (6.3 miles) of a B fault.
 Blind faults, those that do not rupture the ground surface, generally have not been evaluated.

 Figure Caption: Index map showing faults and locations of 1/4º latitude by 1/2° longitude grids for which active fault near-source maps are available.
 Shaded zones are within 2 km of known seismic sources.
-[A larger version of this graphic is available; file size of larger graphic is 146 KB.]
+[Click the image to see a larger version]